NVIDIA-NeMo/Run/docs/get-started/quickstart.md

 # Quick Start

 Get up and running with NeMo Run in minutes.
+This guide walks you through installing NeMo Run, setting up your first experiment, and exploring advanced usage patterns.

 ## Prerequisites

+Ensure your environment meets these minimum requirements.

 - **Python 3.10+** with pip
 - **Basic ML knowledge** (PyTorch, training loops)

-## Installation
+## Install NeMo Run

+Install the package and verify the import completes.

 ```bash
 # Install NeMo Run